-With Android 4.4.2, some apps that worked just fine with Android 4.3 have suddenly stopped working.
+With Android 4.4.2 on the Galaxy Note 3, some apps that worked just fine with Android 4.3 have suddenly stopped working.
 Here’s what you can do to help this:

 - The app in question might not be compatible with Android 4.4.2.
 This is rare, but from time to time you’ll come across an app that is like this.
 You can contact the developer of the app in question to ask if an update is planned to fix this problem.

 - Syncing data between apps can help, see the point mentioned above.
 Just to go Settings, then Accounts and Google.